mlibrary/about-amherst/src/content/series.md

 Advisory Board: Regina Carter, Violinist & MacArthur Fellow; Xavier Davis, Michigan State University; Tom Welsh, Artist Manager

-ACP Records is an academic record label focusing on new jazz recordings.
-In music today, the means of production are increasingly accessible yet distribution has become tightly controlled by a few actors.
-ACP Records employs the structure of open access scholarly publishing to rectify the music industry’s neglect of “new knowledge” by utilizing digital formats, peer review as a collaborative process, and limited distribution rights associated with Creative Commons licensing.
-The series models a commitment to the liberal arts by cultivating discovery through analysis, interpretation, and connecting ideas across disciplines.
+ACP Records is Amherst College Press’s open-access record label for new jazz recordings.
+It brings the values and practices of scholarly publishing—collaborative peer review and academic rigor—into music.
+Artists use Creative Commons’ flexible licensing to share their work under terms they determine.
+ACP Records supports the creation of new knowledge outside of traditional commercial models, fostering a novel space for musicians to share work that is freely available to listeners.

 <a class="btn btn-secondary" href="https://www.fulcrum.org/concern/monographs/9k41zh49d?locale=en">L﻿isten to our debut album, <em>Re-entry</em>, by Marianne Solivan</a>